Appointments

 Home Visits

-For our practice Home Visit policy please click here
+For our practice policy on Home Visits please click here

-HOME VISITS ARE MADE AT THE DISCRETION OF THE DOCTORS.
-Please do not ask the doctor to call unless the patient is genuinely too ill to come to the surgery.
+Please do not ask for a home visit unless the patient is genuinely too ill to come to the surgery.

-When a home visit is required please try to request the visit before 11.00 am except in an emergency.
-The receptionists are told to ask for as much information as possible by the doctors so that requests can be given the necessary priority.
-It may be that a doctor will ring back to give advice instead of making a visit.
-Visits are made at the end of morning surgery.
+When a home visit is required, please try to request the visit before 11.00 am by submitting a Blinx and making it clear that a home visit is being requested.
+Our receptionists will ask you for as much information as possible so that requests can be given the necessary priority.
+It may be that a doctor will ring back to give you advice instead of you coming into the practice.
+Alternatively, the visit may be arranged at the end of morning surgery (After 12:30pm).